Actively Recruiting

 • Age 18 years or older

-• Undergoing non-emergency cardiac surgery including coronary artery bypass grafting, aortic valve replacement, or aortic surgery without circulatory arrest
+• Undergoing non-emergent coronary artery bypass grafting, aortic valve replacement, aortic surgery without circulatory arrest, or any combination of these procedures

 • Able to provide written informed consent